-Hashimoto’s Flare-Up Symptoms, Causes, and Natural Treatment
+Hashimoto’s Flare-Up Symptoms, Causes, and Treatment Option

 Hashimotos-Flare-Up-Symptoms-Causes-And-Natural-Treatment

-Did you know that close to 1 in 8 women will experience a thyroid issue in their lifetime?
-This rate of thyroid problems has no signs of slowing down and is something I see almost daily in my telehealth functional medicine clinic.
-However, there is one problem that I see far more than the rest, and that is Hashimoto’s disease.
+Close to 1 in 8 women will experience a thyroid issue in their lifetime, and this rate of thyroid problems has no signs of slowing down.
+Having a thyroid hormone imbalance is something I see almost daily in my telehealth functional medicine clinic.

-In order to address a Hashimoto’s flare-up, let's first explore what Hashimoto’s is and what triggers flare-ups in the first place, so we can begin to heal from the inside out.
+Sometimes, Hashimoto’s flare-ups do happen, and symptoms can come back.
+In order to address a Hashimoto’s flare-up, let's first explore what Hashimoto’s is and what triggers flare-ups in the first place so that healing can begin from the inside out.

 • Constipation